jameschristou/contacts-mobile-web/README.md

 # contacts-mobile-web
-This web application is a POC for creating a thin client, component based front end which is data driven by API.
-The API which is required to work with this application is the  [ContactsMobileBff](https://github.com/jameschristou/ContactsMobileBff).
+This web application is a POC for creating a thin client, component based front end that is data driven by API.
+The API required to work with this application is the  [ContactsMobileBff](https://github.com/jameschristou/ContactsMobileBff).

 ## Build & Development
 Run `npm install` to install all packages and depenedencies.